TheBlackPlague/StockNemo/README.md

 # StockNemo
-A Chess Engine written in C# trying to find good moves like Stockfish.
+A Chess Engine written in C# by TheBlackPlague trying to find good moves like Stockfish.

+Currently trying to fiddle with the evaluation for rating gain.

 Play vs StockNemo on <a href="https://lichess.org/?user=StockNemo#friend">Lichess!</a>